Truck: Diesel engines

-Electric Motors
+Electric motors

 Electrically powered trucks predate internal combustion ones and have been continuously available since the mid-19th-century.
 In the 1920s Autocar Trucks was the first of the major truck manufacturers to offer a range of electric trucks for sale.
 Electric trucks were successful for urban delivery roles and as specialized work vehicles like forklifts and pushback tugs.
 The higher energy density of liquid fuels soon led to the decline of electric-powered trucks in favor of, first, gasoline, and then diesel and CNG-fueled engines until battery technology advanced in the 2000s when new chemistries and higher-volume production broadened the range of applicability of electric propulsion to trucks in many more roles.
 Today, manufacturers are electrifying all trucks ahead of national regulatory requirements, with long-range over-the-road trucks being the most challenging.

 Etymology

-Truck is used in American English, and is common in Canada, Australia, New Zealand, Pakistan and South Africa, while lorry is the equivalent in British English, and is the usual term in countries like Ireland, Malaysia, Singapore and India.
+Truck is used in American English; the British English equivalent is lorry.

-The first known usage of "truck" was in 1611 when it referred to the small strong wheels on ships' cannon carriages, and comes from "Trokhos" (Greek) = "wheel".
+The first known usage of "truck" was in 1611 when it referred to the small strong wheels on ships' cannon carriages, and comes from Greek τροχός (trokhos) = "wheel".
 In its extended usage, it came to refer to carts for carrying heavy loads, a meaning known since 1771.
 Its expanded application to "motor-powered load carrier" has been in usage since 1930, shortened from "motor truck", which dates back to 1901.

 "Lorry" has a more uncertain origin, but probably has its roots in the rail transport industry, where the word is known to have been used in 1838 to refer to a type of truck (a goods wagon as in British usage, not a bogie as in the American), specifically a large flat wagon.
 It might derive from the verb lurry (to carry or drag along, or to lug) which was in use as early as 1664, but that association is not definitive.
 The expanded meaning of lorry, "self-propelled vehicle for carrying goods", has been in usage since 1911.

 International variance

 In the United States, Canada, and the Philippines, "truck" is usually reserved for commercial vehicles larger than regular passenger cars, but includes large SUVs, pickups, and other vehicles with an open load bed.

 In Australia, New Zealand and South Africa, the word "truck" is mostly reserved for larger vehicles.
 In Australia and New Zealand, a pickup truck is frequently called a ute (short for "utility" vehicle), while in South Africa it is called a bakkie (Afrikaans: "small open container").

 In the United Kingdom, India, Malaysia, Singapore, Ireland, and Hong Kong lorry is used instead of truck, but only for the medium and heavy types, while truck is used almost exclusively to refer to pickups.